This post may contain affiliate links. Please read my disclosure.

-Mashed Potato Filled Wontons
+Leftover Mashed Potato Dumplings

 - Place a wonton wrapper on a flat surface and place 1 tbsp. of the potato mixture in the center.
 Wet the edges with water and place in the wonton press.
 If you don't have a wonton press, just seal the edges securely with your fingers.
 Place wonton on a parchment paper lined baking sheet. (see post above for step by step photos)

 - Continue until all potato mixture has been used.
 Brush the tops with the melted tbsp. of butter.
 Place in the oven for 15-20 minutes, or until the wontons are golden brown.
-Serve with homemade gravy.